 The baby who is also small for gestational age (SGA) may have little subcutaneous fat and the skin may appear wrinkled.

 Because mortality rates have fallen, the focus for perinatal interventions is to reduce long-term morbidity, especially the prevention of brain injury and abnormal brain development.
-The premature baby faces a number of problems (these may be accentuated if there is also intrauterine growth restriction (IUGR)):
+The premature baby faces a number of problems (these may be accentuated if there is also IUGR):

 - Hypothermia is a great risk, especially if there is little subcutaneous fat.
 A premature baby is less able to shiver and to maintain homeostasis.